SuvamPramanik/Android-Tutorials/AndroidWidget/README.md

 ## [Android Widget](https://developer.android.com/reference/android/appwidget/AppWidgetProvider.html)

-In this tutorial, we will create a widget which displays an inmage.
+In this tutorial, we will create a widget which displays an image.
 This image is updated every 30 minutes.
 However, you can register _OnClickListener_ or create a custom button to update the widget whenever the user click it.

 ![Demo]()